-Event reports can give those who didn’t attend an event the opportunity to find out about practice discussed.
+Event reports can give those who didn’t attend an event the opportunity to find out about the ideas and pedagogies discussed.
 This page brings together reports from past EFL events.

 Supported by the British Ecological Society, the Society for Experimental Biology and the Isis Education Centre at Hyde Park the 2015 showcase met in the centre of Hype Park, London, to discuss field teaching across the biosciences and geosciences.
 Delegates considered the uses of social media for fieldwork and how podcasts and student made videos could encourage critical thinking and student engagement.
 Accessible fieldtrips were also considered and how 3D avatar-based virtual field trips could complement a field trip.